piotrmurach/tty-command/README.md

 cmd.run("ls 1&>2")
 ```

-You can provide the streams as additional hash options where the key is one of `:in`, `:out`, `:err`, a fixnum(a file descriptor for the child process), an IO or array.
+You can provide the streams as additional hash options where the key is one of `:in`, `:out`, `:err`, an integer (a file descriptor for the child process), an IO or array.
 The pair value can be a filename for redirection.

 ```ruby
 cmd.run(:ls, :in => "/dev/null")   # read mode